MicrosoftDocs/power-automate-docs/articles/sign-up-sign-in.md

 ## Sign up free ##

-If you haven't used other online Microsoft products then you will need to sign up.
+If you haven't used other online Microsoft products, you'll need to sign up.

 1. In [flow.microsoft.com](https://flow.microsoft.com), click or tap **Sign up free** in the upper-right corner.